jasencdev/the-portfolio/app/posts/markdown-guide.md

 # Markdown Fundamentals: A Comprehensive Guide for Developers

+> Note: This is a compilation of work from Astro and VitePress, not my own.

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings